 ChartMogul automatically imports lead and trial data from a number of our supported billing systems.
 If your Trial-to-Paid Conversion Rate chart appears empty, you may need to set up trial tracking.
 Learn more.

-Trial-to-Paid Conversion Rate charts the percentage of customers who start a trial in a given period and subsequently subscribe.
+Trial-to-Paid Conversion Rate charts the percentage of customers who start a trial in each report interval and subsequently subscribe.
 It’s an essential metric for measuring the efficiency of customer acquisition efforts.
 The median conversion rate for SaaS companies is 3%.

-What insights can I get from trial-to-paid conversion rate?
+What insights can I gain from trial-to-paid conversion rate?

 Trial-to-paid conversion rate is an essential metric for measuring your success at convincing potential customers to buy once they’ve tried your product/service.
 It’s a proof-is-in-pudding result — either they buy or don’t.